Chapter 1- Meet James Cavanaugh

 James’ Point of View:

 I’ve been in this room for hours and each minute was making me lose even more hope than the last.
 The light was bright one moment and dim in the next.
 My chair was wobbling and on a clean steel table sat a glass of water that I haven’t touched.
 All I could do was stare at the two-way mirror across the side of the room.
 Behind that glass were several men who were about to determine my fate.

 I saw through their tricks; they adjusted the lighting to loosen my focus, messed with my chair to keep me uncomfortable, and they hope that I drink the water so I'd have to beg them to use the bathroom.
-Cops in Gotham and New York used the same tactics on my uncle, it didn’t work on him and it won’t work on me.
+The cops from Gotham and New York used the same tactics on my uncle; it didn’t work on him and it certainly won’t work on me.

 “Lance Corporal James Cavanaugh?”
 He asked.

 “Due to the recent circumstances, The United States Government feels that your services would be better utilized in the Department of Extranormal Operations.”